Code-Institute-Submissions/althea/README.md

 ## Existing Features

+### Delivery Banner
+* Delivery Banner contains information how the customer can avail of free delivery
+* The banner is only shown on the home page

+### Navbar
+* navbar is fixed and always remain on top of the page.
+* includes all links for an easy navigation through all the sections of the website
+* Search bar so users can look up a particular item

+### My Account Page
+* A My Account Page where a user can register, login and logout
+* Profile page where the user can view their delivery details and previous purchases

+### Our Store Page
+* An Our Store page where a shopper can see items that are currently for sale
+* Dropdown box to sort items by price, name or category
+* Dropdown button for each Product Header to show the product categories
+* add to bag functionality is present with a quantity selector and add to bag button.
+* "Keep Shopping" button to return to products page.
+* Admin User will have the access to edit/delete items on this page

+### Shopping Bag
+* when empty will show an empty bag message and a link to products page.
+* A summary of all added products that contains the image, name, price, description, quantity and subtotal
+* Quantity can be updated or product removed within the page.
+* A total cost breakdown is presented to the user with information about bag total/delivery/discount.
+* A user can continue shopping by clicking on "Keep Shopping".
+* User can check out using "Secure Checkout" button.

+### Checkout
+* User will provide delivery and billing details as well as the card to be used for payment
+* Adjust bag button presented to user for easier navigation if any changes need to be made.
+* A summary of what the user will purchase will be presented prior to purchasing it

+### about
+* A history and story of how the business works

+### contact
+* Page where a user can send message to the business owner

 ## Features left to Implement

+* Give other form of payment option like paypal
+* Give the customer ability to register using their social media
+* Add a loyalty page where customer can earn points for every purchases they'll do
+* Give discounts if the customer will spend more than 3000Php

 # Testing
+For testing procedure please click [Testing.md]

 ## Deploying to Heroku

+The project was deployed to Heroku with all static and media files stored on Amazon S3.
+I also set up automatic deployment to ensure my Heroku app was always up to date with my GitPod repository.

+1. Login to Heroku, click on "New" then on the dropdown choose "Create App".

+![Heroku]

+2. Give the app a unique name and choose the region closest to your location then click "Create App"

+![Heroku2]

+3. Then on the 'Resources' tab, search and add on the Heroku Postgres database.

+4. To use Postgres, install dj_database_url, and psycopg2 in the project terminal using the following commands:

+  * pip3 install dj_database_url
+  * pip3 install psycopg2

+5. Freeze the requirements to ensure Heroku installs all the apps requirements when deployed using the following command:

+  * pip3 freeze > requirements.txt

+6. To migrate to the postgres, go to settings.py and import dj_database_url:

+   DATABASES = {
+        'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+    }

+    Note: The database URL can be accessed through the VARS Settings from the Heroku dashboard

+7. Apply all migrations using the following command:

+  * python3 manage.py migrate

+  After migrations have been applied amend your database configurations t0:

+if 'DATABASE_URL' in os.environ:
+    DATABASES = {
+        'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+    }
+else:
+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+        }
+    }

+  * This will ensure the Postgres database is used in deployment and your sqlite3 in development.

+8. Create a superuser to log:

+  * python3 manage.py createsuperuser

+9. Go to the Settings Tab, scroll to the "Config Vars" then click on "Reveal Config Vars".

+![Heroku5]

+10. Enter variables(key and value)

+![vars]

+11. Install gunicorn and freeze to the requirements.txt

+  * pip3 install gunicorn
+  * pip3 freeze > requirements.txt

+12. Create a Procfile and add the following:

+  * web: gunicorn (name of your django app).wsgi:application

+  This tells Heroku to create a web dyno which will run gunicorn and serve the Django app.

+13. Temporarily disable collectstatic to ensure that Heroku won't try to collect static files when we deploy.
+Add the following in the config VARS in heroku:

+  * DISABLE_COLLECSTATIC = 1

+14. Add the hostname of your Heroku app to allowed hosts in settings.py

+  * ALLOWED_HOSTS = ['xxxxxxxx.herokuapp.com', 'localhost']

+15. Commit and push all changes to github.

+16. If you created your app on the website you will need to initialize your Heroku git remote:

+  * heroku git:remote -a (heroku app name)
+  * git push heroku master

+16. From the deploy tab, select the Deployment method 'Github'.

+![Heroku3]

+17. After clicking the "Connect to Github", make sure Github profile name is displayed then type in your repository name then click "Search".
+Once repo is found click on "Connect".

+![Heroku4]

+18. Go to the Deploy Tab in Heroku and under the Automatic Deployment section click on "Enable Automatic Deploys".

+![Heroku7]

+19. Under the Manual Deploy, click on the "Deploy Branch".

+![Heroku8]

+20. Heroku will now build the app using the required package

+21. Once done, you will receive the message "Your app was successfully deployed" and click "View" to launch the app.

+## Deploying AWS S3 Static and Media Files

 ## Making a Github Clone

+1. In the [repository page](https://github.com/gideongannaban/althea), click on the Clone or Download button ( right beside the Gitpod button).
+2. To clone the repository using HTTPS, copy the link in the "Clone with HTTPS".
+3. Open Git Bash.
+* Make sure Git Bash App is downloaded in your laptop/desktop
+* Paste the Cloned link using the "Git Bash here" option.

+![gitbash]

+4. Type "git clone" in the Git Bash command page, then paste the URL you copied.

+![gitclone]

+5. Press Enter to create the local clone.

+![local clone]

 ## Environment Variable

+### For this project I decided to add my environment variables from the gitpod settings.

+1. Click the dropdown button besides you gitpod image in the gitpod workspace dashboard, then click on settings:

+![gitpod1]

+2. In the Environment variables Page, I manually added the needed keys and valuue:

+![gitpod2]

 # Credits